 Call me an idealist but I agree with the enlightenment philosopher Adam Smith when it comes to people’s abilities.
-I believe the effects of division of labor, education and character are responsible for a persons lot in life and not genius or genetic ability.
-It is a fairy-tale and lie of some modern academics to attribute too much emphasis on innate ability or genetics and not education and character.
+I believe the effects of the division of labor, education, and character are responsible for a person a lot in life and not a genius or genetic ability.
+It is a fairy-tale and lies of some modern academics to attribute too much emphasis on innate ability or genetics and not education and character.

 Adam Smith writes more eloquently than I so here is his quote.

 The difference of natural talents in different men, is, in reality, much less than we are aware of; and the very different genius which appears to distinguish men of different professions, when grown up to maturity, is not upon many occasions so much the cause, as the effect of the division of labour.
 The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education.
 When they came in to the world, and for the first six or eight years of their existence, they were, perhaps, very much alike, and neither their parents nor play-fellows could perceive any remarkable difference.
 About that age, or soon after, they come to be employed in very different occupations.
 The difference of talents comes then to be taken notice of, and widens by degrees, till at last the vanity of the philosopher is willing to acknowledge scarce any resemblance.

 This is the division of labor according to Adam Smith.
 This is how Adam Smith saw why some people are rich and others are not.

 How can it make more clear?
 We all add up to 100% and our work and character bring us talent and not the other way around.
 Marcus Aurelius wrote ‘character is destiny’.
 I do not know why people have forgotten this and are blaming everyone else for problems and expecting the government to take the lead in fixing them.

 In the Wealth of Nations Smith went on to comment on how specialization of labor was limited by market conditions.